 - Thirteen week session

-Courses previously approved for the academic year can be offered in the summer term (in either face-to-face or online formats) without further course approval from curricular committees.
-Nevertheless, instructors developing new online formats without technical assistance from Learning Support Services should contact James Montgomery to confirm their plans.
+Courses previously approved for the academic year can be offered in the summer term without further course approval from curricular committees.
+Ideally, new course offerings should expand (not merely displace) current summer enrollments.